Experience Transat

 The distillery is located in a Edwardian building in Kennington.
 It offers tours where visitors can see the original Victorian pot stills and dive into the rich history of London gin.
 Today, Beefeater remains one of the world’s best-selling gins—a timeless classic.

-Other iconic gin distilleries in London & England
+Other iconic gin making experiences, tastings, tours and distilleries to visit in London & England

 Looking to explore authentic distilleries where tradition meets innovation?
 Here are some of the most renowned: